RasaHQ/rasa-demo/data/nlu/nlu.md

 - is rasa like an open source software
 - is this open source license

-## intent:ask_faq_platform
+## intent:ask_faq_ee
-- can someone help me with infos about the rasa platform
+- can someone help me with infos about the enterprise edition
-- I want information about the platform
+- I want information about the enterprise edition
-- we built a bot with rasa but now we're interested in the platform
+- we built a bot with rasa x but now we're interested in the enterprise edition
-- i want to learn more about Rasa Platform
+- i want to learn more about Rasa X EE
-- what is the platform?
+- what is rasa x ee?
-- what is platform
+- what is the enterprise edition
-- what is the platform
+- what's the rasa x enterprise edition
-- what is the rasa platform
+- what is rasa x enterprise
-- Can you tell me about the Platform?
+- Can you tell me about the enterprise edition?
-- can you tell me about the platform?
+- can you tell me about rasa x ee?
-- Tell me about rasa platform
+- Tell me about rasa x ee
-- what is platform?
+- what is EE?
-- tell me about rasa platform
+- tell me about rasa x EE
-- platform functionalities
+- enterprise features
-- tell me more about rasa platform
+- tell me more about rasa x EE
-- what is rasa platform
+- what is rasa x enterprise
-- Tell me about your platform
+- Tell me about rasa x ee
-- what is rasa platform?
-- tell me what is platform
+- tell me what is rasa x ee

 ## intent:ask_faq_slots
 - how do slots work